ajeetblog/blog/_wip/2017-07-27-GitwithVSTS.2.md

 ```

 Git hasn’t automatically created a new merge commit.
 It has paused the process while you resolve the conflict.
 If you want to see which files are unmerged at any point after a merge conflict, you can run git status:

+git mergetool is graphical tool to resolve these issues

+<<>>
+After you exit the merge tool, Git asks you if the merge was successful.
+If you tell the script that it was, it stages the file to mark it as resolved for you.
+You can run git status again to verify that all conflicts have been resolved:

+if you’re happy with that, and you verify that everything that had conflicts has been staged, you can type git commit to finalize the merge commit.
+The commit message by default looks something like this:

+<<>>

+## Branch management

+The git branch command does more than just create and delete branches.
+If you run it with no arguments, you get a simple listing of your current branches:
+$ git branch
+  iss53
+* master
+  testing
+Notice the * character that prefixes the master branch: it indicates the branch that you currently have checked out (i.e., the branch that HEAD points to).
+This means that if you commit at this point, the masterbranch will be moved forward with your new work.
+To see the last commit on each branch, you can run git branch -v:
+$ git branch -v
+  iss53   93b412c fix javascript issue
+* master  7a98805 Merge branch 'iss53'
+  testing 782fd34 add scott to the author list in the readmes
+The useful --merged and --no-merged options can filter this list to branches that you have or have not yet merged into the branch you’re currently on.
+To see which branches are already merged into the branch you’re on, you can run git branch --merged:
+$ git branch --merged
+  iss53
+* master
+Because you already merged in iss53 earlier, you see it in your list.
+Branches on this list without the * in front of them are generally fine to delete with git branch -d; you’ve already incorporated their work into another branch, so you’re not going to lose anything.
+To see all the branches that contain work you haven’t yet merged in, you can run git branch --no-merged:
+$ git branch --no-merged
+  testing
+This shows your other branch.
+Because it contains work that isn’t merged in yet, trying to delete it with git branch -d will fail:
+$ git branch -d testing
+error: The branch 'testing' is not fully merged.
+If you are sure you want to delete it, run 'git branch -D testing'.
+If you really do want to delete the branch and lose that work, you can force it with -D, as the helpful message points out.